 It is impossible to defend oneself from black magic when we ourselves continue to act unconsciously, asleep, without awareness of who we are, what we are doing, where we are at.
 Some people become very afraid when they hear these terms, especially Jihad, in the propaganda of both East and West.
 This word simply means “striving,” “to go against,” “to combat.”
 It is said by the Prophet Muhammad that “the best striving is a word of truth.”
 It is not about hurting those who do not follow our religion.
 This is a deviation.

-So true spiritual warfare is realised from a point of humility, and in order to achieve that rare virtue, we have to be humiliated.
-Humiliation before honour: this is the principle of initiation.
+So true spiritual warfare is realized from a point of humility, and in order to achieve that rare virtue, we have to be humiliated.
+Humiliation before honor: this is the principle of initiation.

 There is a saying from the Hindu tradition, from the Bhishma Parva.
 I believe it is the Mahabharata.
 This is stated by Sanjaya: